-You will notice that this layout is not deterministic - different runs will result in slightly different configurations.
+You will also notice that the Fruchterman-Reingold layout is not deterministic - different runs will result in slightly different configurations.
 Saving the layout in 1 allows us to get the exact same result multiple times, which can be helpful if you want to plot the time evolution of a graph, or different relationships - and want nodes to stay in the same place in multiple plots.